awslabs/generative-ai-cdk-constructs/CONTRIBUTING.md

   Feel free to start your contribution by copy&pasting files from that project, and then edit and rename them as appropriate - it might be easier to get started that way.
-* To ensure CDKv2 compatibility of all the Emerging Tech Constructs, please ensure the code meets the following guidelines:
+* To ensure CDKv2 compatibility of all the Generative AI Constructs, please ensure the code meets the following guidelines:
   * Import statement for `Construct` is standalone, for example, `import { Construct } from '@aws-cdk/core';` instead of `import { Construct, App, Aws } from '@aws-cdk/core';`
   * Check to make sure the usage of `Construct` in the code is also standalone, for example, `export class IotToSqs extends Construct` insted of `export class IotToSqs extends cdk.Construct`
   * Core classes are imported from `@aws-cdk/core` only, for example, `import { Duration } from "@aws-cdk/core;` instead of `import { Duration } from "@aws-cdk/core/lib/duration";`